Wednesday-Saturday, 9am-4pm and Sunday, 11am-3pm. Last trail entry 1 hour prior to close.

 Parking and Trail Access

 The parking lot is split into two areas.
 Visitors are welcome to park in either area.
 Parking inside the gate is limited to staff, volunteers and visitors hiking Dogwood Canyon trails.
 The gate locks at 4pm Wednesday-Saturday (closed all other days).
 To access our hiking trails: follow the granite pathway to the ramp which leads to the C.E.
 Doolin building.
 Please sign in at the Gift Shop (double doors on the right side of the breezeway), obtain a map and other information.
 The trails are behind the building.
 Please sign out when you leave.

 The City of Cedar Hill's Balcones Hike and Bike Trail is the paved sidewalk crossing the front of Audubon's property between the two parking areas and extending to the north and south of the parking area.

-When open, Cedar Mountain Nature Preserve is accessed via the paved path on the north side of the large parking lot.
+When open, Cedar Mountain Preserve is accessed via the paved path on the north side of the large parking lot.
 This preserve is currently closed due to the construction of Cedar Hill's Hike and Bike Trail.
 The kiosk closest to FM 1382 marks the trailhead.
 This 1.5-mile trail leads through a small wooded area, across a meadow next to FM 1382, and then turns left into the forest where it completes a loop and then returns to the point at which it entered the forest.
 The correct turn into the forest is well-marked.
 Please do not enter other areas of the forest as this disturbs habitat for plants and wildlife.
 The trails on Cedar Mountain Preserve do not connect to Audubon's trails.
 Please do not follow any flagging or attempt to connect trails.
 You risk crossing neighboring private property and you contribute to erosion of natural areas that are not maintained for public access.
 This is at a detriment to the flora and fauna of the canyon area.

 Stay On The Trail